 - Keep accurate, detailed records of visits to health care providers for non-surgical weight loss programs when required by your plan.

-The insurance company will typically ask for the following information and documentation (Be prepared to assist us with providing these upon request):
+The insurance company will typically ask for the following information and documentation (Please be prepared to assist us with providing these upon request):

 - Current weight, height and BMI.